breakfast29tea-design/AI4SD_Coursework/Part_A_Tech.md

 ---
 ## 5. Evaluation
-### 5.1 Performance comparison
+### 5.1 Performance Comparison
-The performance of all models are listed in the table:
+The proposed adapted model was compared with multiple baselines, models included the original deforestation Attention U-Net, the clone Attention U-Net, a tranferred original Attention U-Net for glacier (GLC), and a simplified GLC Attention U-Net.
+Performance was evaluated using F1-score and Intersection over Union (IoU), as shown in the table:

 |Model|F1-score|IoU|
 |---|---|---|